-Edmundo González claims that he will return to Venezuela in January to take office as president.
+Edmundo González asserts that he will return to Venezuela in January to assume the presidency

 He reiterated that his stay in the European nation is temporary and that his goal is to restore democracy in his country.